leennabraham/leennabraham.github.io/_pages/about.md

 ---
 <div style="text-align: justify;">

 Hi!
-I’m Leen Abraham, a computational biologist with a love for big data, genomics and all the fascinating ways living organisms adapt.
-Currently based in Germany, I work at the crossroads of evolutionary biology, functional genomics, and machine learning — combining biological insights and computational approaches to understand how genetic and epigenetic variation shape life in natural and agricultural systems.
+I’m Leen Abraham, a computational biologist passionate about leveraging big data and genomics to drive data-informed decisions and uncover meaningful biological insights.
 <br><br>
-My research journey has taken me deep into the omics world of plants and fungi.
-As a postdoctoral researcher at the University of Cologne, I investigate how DNA methylation and gene regulation influence complex traits heritability in plant populations, using large-scale omics data, statistical modeling, and machine learning.
-Before this, during my PhD at the University of Neuchâtel in Switzerland, I explored how subtle changes in DNA drive gene expression and pathogen evolution.
-My scientific path began in India, where I studied biotechnology and first discovered the excitement of international collaboration during a research fellowship at ETH Zurich.
+Currently based in Germany, I work at the intersection of multiomics and machine learning — combining biological understanding with computational approaches to explore how genetic and epigenetic variation contributes to adaptation in both natural and agricultural systems.
 <br><br>
-Beyond the technical side, I’m passionate about making science transparent, reproducible, and collaborative.
-I enjoy building workflows (with R, Python, and Snakemake), sharing knowledge, and helping others navigate the sometimes challenging, often rewarding world of computational biology.
-Mentoring students and colleagues has been one of the most meaningful parts of my journey — I believe that a mix of optimism, resilience, and curiosity is key to thriving in science.
+My research journey has taken me deep into the omics landscapes of plants and fungi.
+As a postdoctoral researcher at the University of Cologne, I study the genetic and epigenetic basis of complex trait heritability in plant populations, using large-scale omics data, statistical modeling, and machine learning.
+During my PhD at the University of Neuchâtel in Switzerland, I explored how subtle DNA changes drive pathogen evolution through gene expression variation.
 <br><br>
+Beyond the technical side, I’m deeply committed to making science transparent, reproducible, and collaborative.
+I enjoy building bioinformatics workflows (using R, Python, and Snakemake), sharing knowledge, and helping others navigate the often challenging but rewarding field of computational biology.
+Mentoring students and colleagues has been one of the most fulfilling parts of my journey — I believe a mix of curiosity, resilience, and optimism is key to thriving in science.
+<br><br>
-When I’m not deep into data or genomes, you’ll probably find me hiking through forests, camera in hand, chasing the perfect light and quiet moments that nature offers.
-I’m driven by a belief that small discoveries — whether in science or everyday life — can spark big changes.
+When I’m not immersed in data or genomes, you’ll likely find me hiking through forests with a camera in hand, chasing the perfect light and the quiet moments that nature offers.
+I’m driven by the belief that small discoveries — in science or life — can lead to big changes.
 </div>